 So I looked at the various recipes for Christmas Crack in the Crock Pot.
 After scrolling multiple screens past short paragraphs interspersed with a lot of ads to finally find the ingredients and methodology, my reaction was, “It does seem easy.
 And great result for the labor involved.
 But YIKES!
 That’s way, way, way too sweet.”

-I gave it try – already ramping back on the ultimate sweetness level by cutting out some of the white chocolate – and it was indeed simple, and the result very addictive.
+I gave it a try – already ramping back on the ultimate sweetness level by cutting out some of the white chocolate – and it was indeed simple, and the result very addictive.
 Even so, I found it still too sweet.
 Nevertheless, the first batch disappeared quickly, mostly because my brother-in-law’s lizard brain said “oh look nuts, nuts are healthy” and he was eating it for breakfast.
 (My lizard brain lies to me too.)

 Since then I’ve made it several more times, and this year multiple batches.
 I’ve finally ended up in just the right place for my palate.
 It’s got the creaminess of a milk chocolate but edges toward the cocoa flavor of a semi-sweet.
 I also experimented with different nuts.